 In upcoming blog posts LNS Research will layout what we see as the new Operational Architecture in a more seamless environment where ERP, MES/MOM, APM EQMS, EHS and Energy Management/Sustainability all continue to blur the lines separating them.

-Tags: Industrial Internet of Things (IIoT), Industrial Transformation / Digital Transformation, Operational Architecture, Manufacturing Operations Management (MOM), Manufacturing Execution System (MES)
+Categories: Industrial Internet of Things (IIoT), Industrial Transformation / Digital Transformation, Operational Architecture, Manufacturing Operations Management (MOM), Manufacturing Execution System (MES)